-In a world of increasing crime, personnel of the Criminal Justice System are working nonstop to reduce the same.
-Are they successful in creating a safer and secure society to live in?
+In a world of increasing crime, personnel of the Criminal Justice System is working nonstop to reduce the same.
+Are they successful in creating a safer and more secure society to live in?
 Is punishing the criminal best way to reduce crime rates in the world?

 When a person listens to the word forensic psychology, the process of ‘lie detection’ pops up in their minds.
 But in reality, criminal psychology does not limit to polygraphing.
 A working professional forensic psychologist has many roles to play, including predicting criminal behavior, assessing the mental health of victims, suspects and witnesses; testifying as an expert witness in the court of law, understanding the working of criminal minds (criminal profiling), gauging eyewitness testimony, and brain mapping (new age lie detection).
 In required cases, they are involved in the rehabilitation of perpetrators and counseling of victims.

 History of Forensic Psychology in India